jgriofrio/PRFgrowth/README.md

 |  Tolerant hardwood  |  HD  | Stands covering a range of structures and associated species (sugar maple, yellow birch, with a lesser component of red maple, beech, oak, hemlock, spruce and balsam fir) |
 |       Red Oak       |  OR  |                            Natural immature and mature oak dominant and oak-pine mixed stands, often with an understory of poplar and hardwoods                            |

-The under development version of PRFgrowth can be installed like so:
+The under-development version of PRFgrowth can be installed like so:

 ``` r
 #install.packages("devtools")